Ensuring Preferred Building Contracts Comply With Building Laws

 Needless to say, an architect administered contract will usually mean one that has contractual protection and a defined role for the architect (even though the architect is not actually a party to the contract).
 Therefore, the architect as a project administrator that an owner defers to will have some say on what form of contract agreement is used.

-Architects practising in Victoria need to be aware of relatively recent changes to the domestic building requirements with the introduction of the Domestic Building Contracts Regulations 2017.
-These regulations (replacing the 2007 version) took effect in part from April 22 last year.
+Architects practising in Victoria need to be aware of the Domestic Building Contracts Regulations 2017.
+These regulations (replacing the 2007 version) took effect in part from 22 April 2017.

 - The building contract could be void or unenforceable between the parties, at least to the extent of any inconsistency with the legislative requirements